1995–96 PSV Eindhoven season

 During the 1995–96 Dutch football season, PSV Eindhoven competed in its 40th Eredivisie tournament.

 Season summary

-PSV finished the season in second, one better than last season, with ten more points (once adjusting for the switch to three-points-for-a-win).
+PSV finished the season in second with 6 points behind Ajax, one better than last season, with ten more points (once adjusting for the switch to three-points-for-a-win).
 The club also made its deepest run in Europe since winning the European Cup at the turn of the decade, with a 7–1 thrashing off Finnish team MyPa and a 5–3 victory at Leeds among the highlights as PSV reached the quarter-finals.
 A 2–2 draw at Spanish giants Barcelona gave the Dutch club a foundation for a second-leg triumph, but a late Barcelona goal gave the Catalans the victory on the night and a semi-final berth.